bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_Player/02_Usage.rst

 ..
 NOTE::

-    The first time needs to download the docker image from the registry, and it may take a while.
+    The first time needs to download the docker image from the repository, and it may take a while.

 Alternatively, you can specify the working directory, the COMPSs docker image to use, or both at the same time: